-The IELTS preparation course is designed for students whose English ranges from intermediate to advanced (Callan Method Stage 8-12), and is intended to teach the students the format of the test and exam techniques.
-The course usually lasts 8 weeks and is complimented by extra vocabulary, speaking and listening classes with the Callan Method.
+The IELTS preparation course is designed for students whose English ranges from intermediate to advanced (Callan Method Stage 8-12), and is intended to teach the format of the test and the exam techniques.
+The course usually lasts 8 weeks and can be combined with extra Callan Method classes focusing on vocabulary, speaking and listening.